0330 822 0505

 How a broker can help

-Using a mortgage broker is always an easy way to save time and money, whatever type of mortgage you’re looking for, but for larger mortgages where you’re paying out £2,000 per month then they really prove their worth.
+Using a mortgage broker is always an easy way to save time and money, whatever type of mortgage you’re looking for.
+However, they prove their worth for larger mortgages, such as those paying out £2,000 per month.

-At this level of borrowing even tiny variations in interest rates can have a big impact on the amount you repay, so having an expert advisor with an in depth knowledge of specialist lenders, who can shop around and negotiate on your behalf, can potentially save you thousands.
+At this level of borrowing, even tiny variations in interest rates can greatly impact the amount you repay, so having an expert advisor with in-depth knowledge of specialist lenders, who can shop around and negotiate on your behalf, can save you thousands.

 Rates on a £2,000 per month mortgage